 - A filter can only touch a table once.
 Applying the same filter to a table twice, through one of more tables outside of the DirectQuery source, is not supported.

 - During the preview, the maximum length of a chain of models is three.
 Extending further, beyond the chain length of three is currently not supported and will results in errors.
 We are considering increasing the maximum chain length in the future.

-- Using third party tools, a “discourage chaining” flag can be set on a model to prevent a chain from being created or extended.
-To set it, look for the DiscourageCompositeModels property on a Model.
-We have plans to add this functionality to dataset settings in the Power BI service.
+- A “discourage chaining” flag can be set on a model to prevent a chain from being created or extended.
+Read more in our documentation.